 So while unconscious influences are in fact, “going on” inside our brains and bodies, that does not mean they are “me” in the sense as most everyone understands it to be as the experience of being the willful, conscious owner of our actions, since the body and the unconscious workings of the brain are not one and the same as the experiential phenomenon of self – of the belief that “I” am “responsible” for “my” actions.
 Again – the brain and the body are not the self.
 The self is thought itself arising in the brain, as we will soon explore in more depth.
 In other words, the “me” is nothing more than an idea built from thoughts of the brain of the organism.
 Therefore, there is no real “me” outside the brain and its thoughts, which is why there can be no ownership of anything – “conscious” or “unconscious.”
 Any attempts at finding “wiggle room” or “elbow room,” as Dan Dennett has entitled one of his books on free will, for there to somehow be true “ownership” of anything at all, reveals a failure on the part of the compatibilist in understanding the ultimate illusion of the self.
 The bottom line is, the compatibilist position is just a futile mental exercise, and a clever play-on-words/semantics game smart people play to try to convince themselves that “free will” is somehow compatible with determinism, in order to deal with the cognitive dissonance many feel between believing themselves to be the willful agents of their thoughts and actions, when the facts of determinism reveal they are not.
 Since this idea is so repugnant to many, then it is no surprise there would be a desire to find some measure of compatibility between free will and determinism – hence compatibilism.
 However, as stated previously, there is not, and cannot be any compatibility between the two, no matter how many intellectual and philosophical gymnastics we put ourselves through.

-So it appears it is the thinker who is the “I,” or the “me.”
-Our feelings of “I,” which are always associated with our thoughts and actions, and not with involuntary impulses and processes that run our bodies, clearly illustrate this point.
-The reason the thinker is the “I,” is because the “I” is thought itself, as stated previously, since our very sense of “I” is created by thought.
-Without thought there is no “I.” The reason the “I,” the “thinker” is the “thought,” is because the thinker cannot exist without thought that creates the thinker, and thought cannot exist without the thinker that creates thought.
+Our feelings of “I,” or “me,” which are always associated with our thoughts and actions, and not with involuntary impulses and processes that run our bodies, clearly illustrate the point that is the thinker who is the “I,” or the “me.”
+The reason the thinker is the “I,” is because the “I” is thought itself, since our very sense of “I” is created by thought, as stated previously.
+Again, without thought, there is no “I.” The reason the “I,” the “thinker” is the “thought,” is because the thinker cannot exist without thought that creates the thinker; and thought cannot exist without the thinker that creates thought.
 They are one and the same, since one could not exist without the other.
 There can therefore be no separation between the “thinker” and the “thought.”
 All is One.
 It is not a question of which came first, the “thinker or the thought.”
 One can never come “before” or “after” the other, since one could never be without the other at any point, and must therefore always coexist together at all times as two sides of the same one coin.
 Without the brain, there is no thought to “create” the “I” in the first place.
 No brain, no thought.
 No thought, no self.
 While it feels as if our “minds” are “separate” from our bodies and not material, they are not separate, nor are they immaterial, since the “thinker” is nothing more than an idea created by thought arising in the brain, as stated previously and will soon be explored in even more depth.
 Rene Descartes is famous for the quote, “I think, therefore I am.”
 While it feels as if “I” think, the reality is, thoughts happen, which creates the ego, which in turn calls the thoughts “mine.”
 So the ego is deluded into believing itself to be the “source” of thought, when it is in fact nothing more than thought itself, or a “product” of thought if you will, for convenience of speaking.
 The truth is, “Think I, therefore I am not.”
 The “I,” the “me” is simply thought itself, and therefore cannot exist outside of thought.
 That is why the self is an illusion, since it is not an “objective reality” outside our brain and the thoughts which arise within it.

 The ego is a kind of “thief” – taking credit for thoughts and actions it cannot be responsible for, but believes it is.
 The ego takes credit and assigns blame when neither is truly warranted.
 While it appears as if there is a separation between the “voluntary” and the “involuntary,” this is ultimately an illusion.
 Making decisions and choices – activity we typically consider “voluntary,” is at bottom, no different than what we consider “involuntary” thoughts spontaneously arising in the mind, because all mental activity – from so-called “random thoughts,” to “consciously thinking” about a problem and making choices, are underpinned by past and ultimately unconscious influences which drive these mental activities.
 That is why there is no true demarcation line between when something is “involuntary,” and when something becomes “voluntary;” when it “becomes ours,” or when we “become responsible.”
 Thoughts and actions never “become ours,” and we never truly “become responsible,” because as stated previously, while “we” claim “ownership” of “our” thoughts, choices, and actions, they do not arise from our conscious self – from “me” first, but from prior causes which arise in the subconscious when once translated into a conscious thought become a cognition of the idea that “I” thought of something, when in truth, “I” did not think of anything.